vjelic/LLVM-AMDGPU-Assembler-Extra-glog-fork/README.md

 At the time of this writing (February 2016), LLVM trunk build and latest ROCR runtime is needed.

-Note that LLVM trunk (May or later) now uses lld as linker and produces AMD Code Object (v2). amdphdrs is now obsolete.
+LLVM trunk (May or later) now uses lld as linker and produces AMD Code Object (v2).

 #### Building